FlatIO/api-client-ruby/docs/ScoreApi.md

 Create a new score

 Use this API method to **create a new music score in the current User account**.
 You will need a MusicXML 3 (`vnd.recordare.musicxml` or `vnd.recordare.musicxml+xml`) or a MIDI (`audio/midi`) file to create the new Flat document.
 This API call will automatically create the first revision of the document, the score can be modified by the using our web application or by uploading a new revision of this file (`POST /v2/scores/{score}/revisions/{revision}`).
 The currently authenticated user will be granted owner of the file and will be able to add other collaborators (users and groups).
+If no `collection` is specified, the API will create the score in the most appropriate collection.
+This can be the `root` collection or a different collection based on the user's settings or API authentication method.
+If a `collection` is specified and this one has more public privacy settings than the score (e.g. `public` vs `private` for the score), the privacy settings of the created score will be adjusted to the collection ones.
+You can check the adjusted privacy settings in the returned score `privacy`, and optionally adjust these settings if needed using `PUT /scores/{score}`.

 ### Example
 ```ruby